This/Next Week Forecast (October 12 - 16, 2020)

 Downtrend scenario

-An downtrend will start as soon, as the market drops below support level 1920, which will be followed by moving down to support level 1848.
+The downtrend may be expected to continue, while market is trading below resistance level 41.65, which will be followed by reaching support level 38.70 and if it keeps on moving down below that level, we may expect the market to reach support level 36.60.

 Fundamental Analysis

-Conditions in currency and interest rates sectors showing fair price on the level 1800 - 1750.
+Difference between supply and demand showing fair price between the levels 45 - 52.

 Long-term Forecast